Sulfoxylic acid: Formation

 Sulfoxylic acid has been detected in the gas phase.
 It is likely to be formed as an intermediate when hydrogen sulfide is oxidised by living organisms, or in the atmosphere, or anywhere else in the natural environment.
 It may also exist in circumstellar disks.
 When H2S is oxidised it starts from oxidation state −2, and should then pass through intermediate values of 0 and +2 before getting to well known sulfite at +4 and sulfate at +6.
 When sulfide in alkaline conditions is oxidised by air in the presence of nickel ions, sulfoxylate concentration first increases to around 5% and then decreases over several days.
-Polysulfide concentration also grows and then shrinks on a slower timescale reaching about 25% of the sulfide.
+Polysulfide concentration also grows and then shrinks on a slower timescale, reaching about 25% of the sulfide.
 The sulfur ends up forming thiosulfate.

 Sulfoxylic acid has been made by ultraviolet irradiation of a mixture of solid H2S and H2O, followed by warming.
 This is a possible natural process in comets or circumstellar disks.

 Fender et al. claimed to make "sulfinic acid" (an isomer of sulfoxylic acid) by ultraviolet irradiation on solid sulfur dioxide and hydrogen sulfide in a solid argon matrix, measuring the infrared vibrational spectrum.
-However the assignment of the lines in the spectrum is doubtful, so this may not be the substance produced.
+However, the assignment of the lines in the spectrum is doubtful, so this may not be the substance produced.

 Sulfoxylic acid can be made in the gas phase in an electric discharge through a neon, H2, SO2 mixture.
 This also yields some sulfhydryl hydroperoxide.

 Properties

 Sulfoxylic acid is an isomer of sulfinic acid, which has a hydrogen atom bonded to the sulfur, and the oxygen connected with a double bond (HS(O)OH).
-Other isomers are thiadioxyrane (a ring of two oxygen atoms and a sulfur), dihydrogen sulfone (a sulfur atom linked to two hydrogen and two oxygen atoms), sulfhydryl hydroperoxide (HSOOH), and dihydrogen persulfoxide H2SOO.
+Other isomers are thiadioxirane (a ring of two oxygen atoms and a sulfur), dihydrogen sulfone (a sulfur atom linked to two hydrogen and two oxygen atoms), sulfhydryl hydroperoxide (HSOOH), and dihydrogen persulfoxide H2SOO.
 Sulfoxylic acid has the lowest energy of any of these isomers.

 The pKa1 of sulfoxylic acid is 7.97.
 The pKa2 of bisulfoxylate (HSO_{2}^{−}) is 13.55.

 Calculations of the molecule suggest there may be two alignments termed C2, and Cs.
 The H−O distance is 96.22 (or 96.16) pm, S−O distance is 163.64 (or 163.67) pm, ∠HOS = 108.14° (108.59°), ∠OSO = 103.28° (103.64°) HOSO twist is 84.34° (+90.56 and −90.56) (Cs dimensions in parentheses).

 The microwave spectrum has absorption lines at 10.419265, 12.2441259, 14.0223698, 16.3161779 GHz and many others for the Cs and 12.8910254, 19.4509030, 21.4709035, 24.7588445, 29.5065050, 29.5848250, 32.8772050 GHz for the C2 form.

 The sulfoxylate ion apparently has an X-ray absorption near edge structure at 2476.1 eV.
 With sulfur the X-ray absorption edge changes with oxidation state as per Kunzl's law.
-The edge corresponds to the energy needed to excite and inner 1S electron to a 3P orbital.
+The edge corresponds to the energy needed to excite an inner 1S electron to a 3P orbital.
 Sulfoxylate has an infrared absorption peak at 918.2 cm−1.